The dynamical degree of billiards in an algebraic curve: The invariant form

+The canonical form is defined on a cotangent space, whereas algebraic billiards is defined on a tangent space; but using the quadratic form $q_0^2 + q_1^2$, we can view the canonical form as a form on $T\A^2$.
+(Since $\charac k \neq 2$, any choice of non-degenerate quadratic form gives a symmetric bilinear pairing on vectors, hence an identification of covectors with vectors.)
+Our choice of $q_0^2 + q_1^2$ identifies the vector $(q_0, q_1)$ with the covector $(\xi_0, \xi_1)$ and hence identifies the canonical form with $\omega$.

-We prove this by elementary computations in the sheaf of differential forms.
-The idea behind the computation is, in some sense, the symplectic reduction argument of Khesin-Tabachnikov for pseudo-Riemannian billiards \cite[Section 3.3]{MR2518642}.
+We prove Theorem \ref{thm_invariant_form} by elementary computations in the sheaf of differential forms.
+However, The idea behind the computation is, in some sense, the symplectic reduction argument of Khesin-Tabachnikov for pseudo-Riemannian billiards \cite[Section 3.3]{MR2518642}.
 They credit the underlying principle to Melrose \cite{MR436225, MR614395}.

-\begin{proof} Since $b = r \circ s$, it suffices to prove that $\omega|_{C \times D}$ is $s$-invariant and $r$-invariant.
+\begin{proof}[Proof of Theorem \ref{thm_invariant_form}] Since $b = r \circ s$, it suffices to prove that $\omega|_{C \times D}$ is $s$-invariant and $r$-invariant.
 Further, we need only check the claim on a Zariski dense subset of $C \times D$.
 The definition of algebraic billiard table (Definition \ref{def_b}) excludes the possibility that the line at infinity is an irreducible component of $C$, and also excludes the possibility of a component of $C$ being an isotropic line.
-So we can just prove the claim on a Zariski dense subset of $C \times D$ above $T^* \A^2$.
+So we can just prove the claim on a Zariski dense subset of $C \times D$ above $T \A^2$.
 Thus we may work in affine coordinates.
-Our coordinates on $(T^* \A^2)^2$ are $(x_0, x_1, q_0, q_1)$ and $(x'_0, x'_1, q'_0, q'_1)$.
+Our coordinates on $(T \A^2)^2$ are $(x_0, x_1, q_0, q_1)$ and $(x'_0, x'_1, q'_0, q'_1)$.

 (1) Proof of $s$-invariance.
 Let $S$ be the relation of Definition \ref{def_secant_relation}, and let $S|_{X \times D}$ be its restriction to $(X \times D)^2$.
 We claim that $\omega|_{X \times D}$ is $S|_{X \times D}$-invariant; it follows that $\omega|_{C \times D}$ is $s$-invariant, by restriction.